Understanding your Estimated Financial Aid Budget

 Know your rights and responsibilities.
 As a student financial aid recipient, it is your responsibility to know and comply with the rules governing the aid you receive.
 Be sure to read your rights and responsibilities and maintain satisfactory academic progress to remain eligible for aid.

 Monitor your Penn State email account.
 Most communications from the University will be sent to your Penn State email account.
+Copies of messages will also be located in your Communications Center in LionPATH.
+You can link to it from your LionPATH Home page:

 After you have paid your admission fees, review: